 - Radiation therapy.
-Radiation therapy uses high-powered beams, such as X-rays, to kill cancer cells.
+Radiation therapy uses high-powered beams, such as X-rays or protons, to kill cancer cells.
 If the cancer cells have spread to the central nervous system, your doctor may recommend radiation therapy.

-Stem cell transplant.
-A stem cell transplant may be used as consolidation therapy in people at high risk of relapse or for treating relapse when it occurs.
-This procedure allows someone with leukemia to re-establish healthy stem cells by replacing leukemic bone marrow with leukemia-free marrow from a healthy person.
+Bone marrow transplant.
+A bone marrow transplant, also known as a stem cell transplant, may be used as consolidation therapy or for treating relapse if it occurs.
+This procedure allows someone with leukemia to reestablish healthy bone marrow by replacing leukemic bone marrow with leukemia-free marrow from a healthy person.

-A stem cell transplant begins with high doses of chemotherapy or radiation to destroy any leukemia-producing bone marrow.
+A bone marrow transplant begins with high doses of chemotherapy or radiation to destroy any leukemia-producing bone marrow.
 The marrow is then replaced by bone marrow from a compatible donor (allogeneic transplant).

-Older adults, such as those older than 60, tend to experience more complications from ALL treatments.
-And older adults generally have a worse prognosis than children who are treated for ALL.
+Older adults, such as those older than 65, tend to experience more complications from treatments.
+And older adults generally have a worse prognosis than children who are treated for acute lymphocytic leukemia.

 Discuss your options with your doctor.
-Based on your overall health and your goals and preferences, you may decide to undergo treatment for your ALL.
+Based on your overall health and your goals and preferences, you may decide to undergo treatment for your leukemia.

 Some people may choose to forgo treatment for the cancer, instead focusing on treatments that improve their symptoms and help them make the most of the time they have remaining.